-Meridian Energy's small wind farm on Ross Island, Antarctica, supplies electricity to Scott Base and McMurdo Station.
+Antarctica New Zealand's small wind farm on Ross Island, Antarctica, supplies electricity to Scott Base and McMurdo Station.
 The wind farm has three 0.33 megawatt Enercon E33 turbines.
+The project was completed in partnership with Meridian Energy.

 Work on site began in November 2008, with the laying of foundations.
 The lack of water and the sub-zero temperatures makes it difficult to build the steel reinforced concrete foundations used in warmer climates.